- The organisation is committed to equal opportunity of access and experience. This will include but is not restricted to…

 - Retaining price controls/constructing subsidies to enable the participation of lower income members or those from countries where income/exchange disparities or travel costs inhibits participation.

-- Ensuring that the conference is advertised in such a way to encourage the participation of people from a range of academic and identity communities.
+- Ensuring that the conference is advertised in such a way to encourage the participation of people from a range of scholarly, academic and identity communities.

 - Childcare: we are still a very small event and do not automatically run a creche, but if you are bringing a baby/child/teen and need support we do have a small reserve to support you.
 Please ask.